zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/SmolaAgents/08_agentlogger___monitor.md

 **Example Output (Simulated)**

 The `AgentLogger` uses `rich` to make the output colorful and easy to read.
-Here’s a simplified idea of what you might see in your console for our "Capital and Weather" example:
+Here's a simplified idea of what you might see in your console for our "Capital and Weather" example:

 ```console
 ╭─[bold] New run ─ ToolCallingAgent [/bold]────────────────────────────────╮